 When the sounds began of bodies hitting ground as desperate people chose another way out of that horror I no longer had the strength to stand.
 I remember sitting on the bathroom floor with a towel held to my mouth to stifle the sounds I could not contain, but I don't remember what I was thinking.
 Fear was mixed with a desperate need to stay calm.
 A sadness overwhelmed my heart that was so shattered for the pain of others and it was more powerful than anything I had ever felt.
 So I just sat there, cried, and prayed.

 Adam and Eve, the first of us, God's creation to bring Himself joy.
 Their fear must have been the same, the unknown was before them.
-Not a very good comparison, I know, but what do you compare 9/11 too?
 Life changed forever for them, as it did for us in 2001.
 It had already begun to change for me, on Oct.
 1, 1997, the saddest day in the history of my hometown, Pearl.
-I had babies at school, I had a sister there, friends and their children were there.
+I had babies at that school, I had a sister there, friends and their children were there.

 Generation after generation from the beginning - trials of life - anger, sadness.
 We were created to bring Him joy and look what we did to ourselves.
 Look at what He gave us and look at what we did with it.